 Breakfast is the perfect way to set the tone for the rest of your day, both mentally and physically.
-A delicious, healthful breakfast can give you the nutrients to fuel your morning and lay the foundation for the way your body works for the rest of your day.
+A delicious, healthy breakfast can give you the nutrients to fuel your morning and lay the foundation for the way your body works for the rest of your day.
 It also prepares your mind for whatever life is going to bring you in the following 24 hours.

-It sometimes takes a little creativity to stick with a healthy habit, especially when time doesn’t always allow for mindful, inventive recipe-concocting.
+It sometimes takes a little creativity to stick with a healthy habit, especially when time doesn’t allow for mindful, inventive recipe-concocting.
 Here at Vital Plan, we wholeheartedly agree with the saying, “You are what you eat.”
 You want to feel like a nutrient-packed breakfast smoothie, instead of a greasy breakfast buffet.

 Are you looking for a new set of recipes for your breakfast repertoire?